London Underground A60 and A62 Stock: Operation and refurbishment

 To avoid hauling under-utilised carriages, eight-car trains were divided into their component four-car units at the end of the peak hours, with one unit often stabled.
 At the start of the peak hours, single units would be coupled to create a longer train.
-Although this practice was discontinued across the Underground network upon the A Stock's introduction, their capabilities of carrying shorter units prolonged the operation.
+Although this practice was discontinued across the Underground network upon the A Stock's introduction, the unique nature of the Metropolitan line prolonged the operation.
 From June 1962, decouplings were scheduled at Uxbridge, Watford or Rickmansworth in the platforms, and at Amersham in the sidings.

-The practice was discontinued after the 1980 summer season; with exception for the Chalfont & Latimer–Chesham shuttle and East London line, which was always required four-car units anyway; since it had become an operational nuisance, with uncoupling usually being cancelled during the winter as it was hazardous in leaf-fall and icy conditions.
-This also greatly simplified subsequent rolling stock modifications to equip controls for one person operation since the inner car cabs would not need to be converted.
+The practice was discontinued after the 1980 summer season; with exception for the Chalfont & Latimer–Chesham shuttle and East London line, which always required four-car units anyway; since it had become an operational nuisance, with uncoupling usually being cancelled during the winter as it was hazardous in leaf-fall and icy conditions.
+This also greatly simplified subsequent rolling stock modifications to equip controls for one person operation (OPO) since the inner car cabs would not need to be converted.
+Conversion to OPO took place on the Metropolitan line from 29 September 1986, following modifications to driving cars with new door controls, safety equipment and larger headlights.

 Beginning in 1987, overhauls at Neasden depot saw seven A Stock units having their roofs painted in maroon while a further three were painted in red.
 Some units had names painted on the cab fronts but this was short-lived due to management objections.
 In 1989 two A Stock units were fitted with different interiors and repainted into corporate liveries to gauge public opinion prior to refurbishment of the entire fleet.

 Commencing between 1994 and 1997, the A Stock trains were refurbished by Adtranz at Derby Litchurch Lane Works, which saw new interiors fitted, car end windows installed, new moquette sewn, the corporate livery being applied and suspension improved.
 At the time of refurbishment, the Metropolitan line had a low priority for receiving new trains.
 When built it had a top speed of 70 mph (world's fastest fourth-rail train), but following refurbishment it was restricted to 50 mph to improve reliability.